OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 Some mappings connect a source concept to more than one Standard Concept.
-For example, ICD9CM 070.43 “Hepatitis E with hepatic coma” is mapped to both SNOMED 235867002 “Acute hepatitis E” as well as SNOMED 72836002 “Hepatic Coma.”
+For example, ICD9CM 070.43 "Hepatitis E with hepatic coma" is mapped to both SNOMED 235867002 "Acute hepatitis E" as well as SNOMED 72836002 "Hepatic Coma."
 The reason for this is that the original source concept is a pre-coordinated combination of two conditions, hepatitis and coma, meaning that a single code simultaneously encodes multiple clinical ideas rather than expressing them separately SNOMED does not